Frequently Asked Questions

 What is simplified medical underwriting?
 How do I know if I will be approved by simplified medical underwriting?

 With simplified medical underwriting, there is no medical exam, only a few medical questions on the application.
 You will be approved or denied based on your answers to the medical questions.
-For more details about medical underwriting, please contact the enrollment center at 224-77-5328.
+For more details about medical underwriting, please contact the Customer Service Center at 224-770-5328.

 What if I am denied by Amalgamated Life due to medical underwriting?

-To enroll or learn more, please call the SMART TD VDP Enrollment Center at 224-770-5328.
-You are encouraged to call the Enrollment Center to discuss your options with a Benefit Specialist and select the benefit that best fits your needs and the needs of your family.
+Your MetLife plan was cancelled on April 1st, 2019.
+For further information, please call the Customer Service Center at 224-770-5328.
+You are encouraged to call the Customer Service Center to discuss your options with a Benefit Specialist and select the benefit that best fits your needs and the needs of your family.

 DISCLAIMER: The information on this page is for informational purposes only and makes no guarantee or warranty on the processing of claims.
 Other limitations may apply.
 It is recommended that each member with coverage obtain a copy and read the entire policy.
 Each policy is issued specific to each person, the state that they reside in, and the coverage that they elect.